strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 >Restart devices after you install the compatibility updates for the first time.

 >[!NOTE]
 >We recommend you configure your update management tool to automatically install the latest version of these updates.
-There is a related optional update, [KB 3150513](https://catalog.update.microsoft.com/v7/site/Search.aspx?q=3150513), which can provide updated configuration and definitions for older compatibiltiy updates.
+There is a related optional update, [KB 3150513](https://catalog.update.microsoft.com/v7/site/Search.aspx?q=3150513), which can provide updated configuration and definitions for older compatibility updates.
 For more information about this optional update, see <https://support.microsoft.com/kb/3150513>.

 ## Set diagnostic data levels